Trump administration may end legal recognition of transgender Americans, NYT reports

 "Sex means a person’s status as male or female based on immutable biological traits identifiable by or before birth," the memo said, according to the Times.
 "The sex listed on a person’s birth certificate, as originally issued, shall constitute definitive proof of a person’s sex unless rebutted by reliable genetic evidence."

-According to a 2016 study from the Williams Institute, a UCLA Law-based think tank focused on sexual orientation research, about 1.4 million Americana adults identify as transgender.
+According to a 2016 study from the Williams Institute, a UCLA Law-based think tank focused on sexual orientation research, about 1.4 million American adults identify as transgender.

 Former President Barack Obama's administration argued that the 1972 Title IX law bars discrimination based on gender and sexual orientation.
 When the Department of Education issued a guidance in 2016 requiring schools to allow transgender students to use the restroom or locker room of their chosen gender, it invoked Title IX.
 That meant schools that did not comply could risk losing federal funds.